Skip to Content

 The conclusion is, should raised gardening beds be covered in winter?

 Does this mean that covering the raised beds in winter is enough?
 No. There are many other steps that a gardener should follow before covering the bed.
-Covering the bed is a good start, but you can not get all the benefits unless you follow other steps.
+Covering the bed is a good start, but you can not get all the benefits without following other steps.

 These tips and tricks can keep the raised beds healthy in the winter.
 And when you start planting in the spring and summer again, the crop will be better than last year.